 The first few letters and view books that came to your house from colleges impressed you, didn’t they?
 Now you’ve started wondering about all this interest in your teen.
 Do you have a genius on your hands?

 Not exactly.
-PSAT, SAT and ACT scores are circulating and if your student checked the box that says he wants to hear from colleges, he will, and by email, too.
-So colleges and universities across the country start focusing on students who might fit the mix on their campus.
+PSAT, SAT and ACT scores are circulating and if your student checked the box that says they want to hear from colleges, they will, primarily via email.
+After each new round of tests, colleges and universities across the country reach out to students who might fit the mix of their campus.
 Or not.
 Read on to find out what’s really going on.

-Help with the potential list of colleges If your student still appears lost when it comes to finding schools that interest her, then some of this mail might help.
-Without too much effort, she can learn about a variety of colleges.
-Maybe this is the push she needs to get on the college bandwagon.
+Help with the potential list of colleges If your student still appears lost when it comes to finding schools that interest them, then some of this mail might help.
+Without too much effort, they can learn about a variety of colleges.
+Maybe this is the push they need to get on the college bandwagon.

-Flattery will get them everywhere Those letters make it sound like the colleges really want your teen and admission will be a breeze.
+Flattery will get them everywhere The letters make it sound like these colleges really want your teen and admission will be a breeze.
 The truth?
 Schools sometimes use these letters to increase their applicant pool to make themselves appear more competitive.
 If they reject enough students, the colleges end up with low acceptance rates, putting them on that list of selective schools.

 Even Ivy Leagues use this ploy.
 My son received a couple of invitations to apply, most likely because of his solid math scores and interest in engineering.
 He felt a little impressed with himself when the letters arrived, but he didn’t expect to be admitted and had no desire to attend.

 Scholarships are enticing Some of these letters guarantee a scholarship with acceptance.
 No one ever wants to turn down one of those.
 Read carefully, though.
 An $88,000 scholarship will go far, but it’s spread out over four years on a full tuition bill of $200,000.
 Unless your family can afford the balance, the scholarship may not be enough to make the college a real option for your student.